-The Vice-President, Environmental and Technology, the Vice-President Environment Health and Safety, U.S. Operations, as well as the Vice-President and General Counsel, U.S. Operations report to the Company's Environmental, Health and Safety Committee of the Board of Directors ("EH&S Committee") regarding the Company's activities in relation to environmental protection, risk management and health and safety at each EH&S Committee meeting (the "Environmental Report").
+The Vice-President Environment, Health and Safety, the Vice-President, Research and Development as well as the Vice-President, Risk Management and General Counsel, U.S. Operations report to the Company's Environmental, Health and Safety Committee of the Board of Directors ("EH&S Committee") regarding the Company's activities in relation to environmental protection, sustainability measures, risk management and health and safety at each EH&S Committee meeting (the "Environmental Report").
 The EH&S Committee communicates the key elements of each Environmental Report to the Board of Directors in all instances.